juliangut/doctrine-base-repositories/README.md

 ##### add

-Will persist the entity and flush all together.
+Will persist the entity into the manager.

 ```php
 /* @var \Jgut\Doctrine\Repository\RelationalRepository $manager */